 A night of CultureVisit the Ballet, Opera, or Concert Hall while in Amsterdam.
 The experience is not that expensive in Amsterdam compared to other Western European capitals.

-If you are unsure, visit the Last Minute Ticket Office on Leidseplein and take a lucky dip.
+If you are unsure, visit the Last Minute Ticket Office on Leidseplein and take a lucky dip (website in Dutch).
 Last day unsold tickets are re-sold here at a huge discount sometimes 80% off.
 Whatever your experience you will be sure to have saved off the ticket price.

 When in Amsterdam....enjoy!